mtlong29/MySite/_posts/notes/treehouse-intermediate-ios-development/2017-12-17-swift-value-semantics.md

 square.view.backgroundColor = .blue
 ```

-Remember, a view is a reference type.
+>Remember, a **view is a reference type**.
 It's a class.
 And as long as we have a reference to it, we can change the values and nothing goes wrong because what is constant is the link to the object in memory, through reference and not the actual object.

-Structs containing value types can lead to unexpected behaviors.
-You can mutate things as much as you want on the reference types and they don't trigger that copy behavior that we've come to expect in structs.
+Structures containing value types can lead to unexpected behaviors.
+You can mutate things as much as you want on the reference types and they don't trigger that copy behavior that we've come to expect in structures.

 ## Type Methods